The Human Behavior Laboratory

 Special software, Theme, has been developed for the testing of the t-system and for its research application.The Theme software frequently detects complex hidden patterns that are missed by other available methods and software.
 The focus is mainly on human behavior but behavior of other animals is also considered because of the important perspective it often provides on the human case.

-2018 - MASI stands for Research Group on Methodology for the Analysis of Social Interaction.
+2020 - MASI stands for Research Group on Methodology for the Analysis of Social Interaction.
 The group was founded in 1995 with 5 participating universities and the activities have been summarized in number of books, papers and presentations at international conferences.
-In 2018 the convention was renewed now with 32 universities.
+In 2020 the convention was renewed, now with 40 universities participating.
 The groups organizes biannual conferences at participating universities.
 Latest convention can be downloaded here.